Artist Submissions

 Lisa’s primary drive as a visual artist has been that of storytelling from a personal connection to the subject.
 Lisa studied Studio Art/Art History at Concordia University, and painting at Parsons School of Design in New York.
 In Spring 2017, Lisa was selected to exhibit in Craft Ontario ’17, the Biannual Juried Members Exhibition and was also awarded a Recommendation Prize in the Gyeonggi International Ceramic Biennial in South Korea with her piece "Reflection Through Time and Ice – HMS Terror."

-LUprints principal designer, Ulla Clark, is trained in industrial screen printing by both fine art printers as well as textile printers, in Canada and the USA.
-Ulla has been printing full-time since 2005 in her screen printing studio, where she began her printing career with a t-shirt printing business, and eventually launched her own line of home textiles, LUprints, in 2006.
-Ulla was introduced to Scandinavian textiles at a young age through growing up with a Swedish mother.
-On frequent family visits to Sweden her fondness for table runners and textiles blossomed.
-She has always been drawn to the pleasing simplicity that nature provides.
-Trees, birds, flowers and mountains have become a contant theme in her work.
+LUprints is founded by principal designer Ulla Clark.
+Trained in industrial screen printing by both fine art printers as well as textile printers.
+Both in Canada and the United States.
+Ulla has been printing full-time since 2005 in her screen printing studio, where she began her printing career with a t-shirt printing business.
+This led her to launch a line of home textiles in 2006.
+Ulla's inspiration comes from her childhood.
+Growing up with a Swedish mother she frequented family visits to Sweden and grew a fondness for table runners and textiles.
+Drawn to the pleasing simplicity that nature provides us.
+Trees, birds, flowers and mountains have become a consistent theme in her work.
 Her strong connections to nature, as well as her memories of the beautiful yet functional linens, are a constant inspiration for new products and prints.

 Born in 1950, Magdalene Odundo received her initial training as a graphic artist in her native Kenya.
 In 1971, she moved to the United Kingdom and enrolled in the foundation course at the Cambridge School of Art.
 In 1976, Odundo graduated in Ceramics, Photography and Printmaking from the University for the Creative Arts, Farnham, UK.
 She completed her Post Graduate studies at the Royal College of Art in 1982.
 In 2019, Odundo was appointed Chancellor of the University for Creative Arts (UCA) and was made a Dame in the Queen’s New Year Honours list 2020.
 Odundo’s work is in the collections of many museums internationally including The British Museum, London; The Ashmolean Museum, Oxford; The Victoria and Albert Museum, London; The Fitzwilliam Museum, Cambridge; The Metropolitan Museum of Art, New York; The Brooklyn Museum, New York; National Museum of African Art, Smithsonian Institution, Washington D.C.; Los Angeles County Museum of Art, Los Angeles; Gardiner Museum, Toronto; Stedelijk Museum Voor Hedendaagst Kunst, Hertogenbosh, Netherlands; Frankfurt Museum for Applied Arts, Frankfurt; and Die Neue Sammlung The Design Museum, Munich.